DCVDB/DIVDB/README.md

 ## The offical repo of DIVDB

+The wiki-retrieve dataset is currently available.

+The code of DIVDB will be released later.
 <!--
 **DCVDB/DCVDB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.